RobWin/supervisorclusterctl/docs/source/index.rst

 supervisorclusterctl is a cmd line tool that allows to control a cluster of processes by utilizing `Supervisor <http://supervisord.org/>`_ and `Ansible <http://docs.ansible.com/>`_.

 The tool uses Ansible and Supervisor's supervisorctl to control remote Supervisor daemons (supervisord).
-The primary goal of supervisorclusterctl is to simplify the use of Ansible and Supervisor's supervisorctl by focusing on the most used supervisorctl actions.
+The primary goal of supervisorclusterctl is to simplify the use of Ansible and Supervisor's supervisorctl by focusing on the most commonly used supervisorctl actions.

 .. toctree::
    :maxdepth: 2